chocolatey/choco-wiki/QuickDeployment/QuickDeploymentInternetSetup.md

 Further details on configuring CCM, and all available settings, can be found in the [[Central Management Client Setup|CentralManagementSetupClient#config-settings]] documentation.

-In the next section, you will need to incorporate both these salt additives into the script that helps you setup your endpoint clients.
+In the next section, you will need to incorporate both these salt additives into the script that helps you set up your endpoint clients.

 ## Adjusting Scripts for Client Setup